 While adoption is a joyous occasion, It’s no secret that the adoption process can involve a great deal of stress.
 Meeting a potential birthmother for the first time can certainly be one of those stressful situations, but it’s easier if you have an idea of what to expect.

 Meeting a birthmother is a rewarding experience, and when you know what to expect everything is going to be easier.
-Sometimes adoptive parents are matched with their birthmother early in the pregnancy, while others might not meet her until she’s in the hospital.
+Sometimes adoptive parents are connected with their birthmother early in the pregnancy, while others might not meet her until she’s in the hospital.
 So you should be prepared for both scenarios.
 Here are some tips for your first meeting with a birthmother.

 Get Support from Professionals